Ashoka Vanamlo Arjuna Kalyanam: Production

 The film was launched on 16 April 2021 in Hyderabad.
-It is directed by Vidya Sagar Chinta who previously worked on the films Raja Vaaru Rani Gaaru and Falaknuma Das as cinematographer and story, screenplay, dialogues were written by Ravi Kiran Kola who's also the showrunner of the film.
+It is directed by Vidya Sagar Chinta who previously worked on the films Raja Vaaru Rani Gaaru and Falaknuma Das as cinematographer and story, screenplay, and dialogues were written by Ravi Kiran Kola who's also the showrunner of the film.

 Soundtrack

 The soundtrack of the film is composed by Jay Krish, of Raja Vaaru Rani Gaaru fame.